The Phillies’ 10 Greatest Pitchers

 Born with the name of a sitting president and later portrayed in film by a future one (Ronald Reagan), Grover Cleveland “Pete” Alexander became the best $750 the penurious Phillies ever paid after other teams passed on him due to revelations that he embraced the bottle.
 If he showed up drunk for a starting assignment, it sure didn’t reflect negatively in his performance.
 In 1911, he set rookie records with 28 wins, 227 strikeouts and seven shutouts; only the latter two marks have since been surpassed.

 Side-arming a solid fastball mixed in with a tremendous curve, Alexander was in a league of his own over the next six years; he led the NL four straight years in wins, won back-to-back ERA titles (including a career-best 1.22 mark in 1915) and became only the second pitcher in modern times (after Christy Mathewson) to win 30 games in three successive seasons, from 1915-17.
 Alexander logged an average of over 350 innings a year while with the Phillies and five times completed 30 or more games; but Alexander’s most impressive achievement in a Phillies uniform took place in 1916, when he threw a major league-record 16 shutouts, including at least one against every NL team.
-Adding exclamation to the effort was that nine of the blankings came at Baker Bowl, the Phillies’ home park that was a haven for offense.
+Adding exclamation to the effort was that nine of the blankings came at Baker Bowl, the Phillies’ home park normally considered as a haven for offense.

 After the 1917 season, with America at war in Europe, Phillies owner William Baker worried that he might lose Alexander to the draft—so he sent him to the Cubs as part of a four-player trade that netted the Phillies $65,000.
 Baker’s instincts proved prescient; Alexander only appeared in three games in 1918 for Chicago before being sent off to battle, as the Great War quelled his talent in later years—although he continued to pitch among the best in baseball, ultimately winning 373 career games.